mmcgov/mmg_data_science_handbook/mmg_datascience_notebook.md

 `ssh USERNAME@127.0.0.1 -p 2222`<br>
 Click yes to trust host and it should connect with no password required.<br>

-Now simply add a line to the VSCode config file from earlier to point to the public key using `IdentifyFile` as below.<br>
+Now simply add a line to the VSCode config file from earlier to point to the private key using `IdentifyFile` as below.<br>
 <img src="media/vscode_7.png">

 You should now be able to follow the same instructions as for VSCode with username/password from earleir but now should not need to enter password.